-- Inspire actions to conserve, protect and enhance the environment for all Calgarians.
+- Inspire action to conserve, protect and enhance the environment for all Calgarians.

 - Seek ways to improve efficiency when using City resources.

-- Assist members of the public who are looking for information or trying to obtain it under your Duty to Assist responsibilities (FOIP).
+- Assist members of the public who are looking for information or trying to obtain it under your duty to assist (FOIP Act).

 Setting an example:

-- I check with my supervisor if I'm unsure about how to manage information I have access to, or when I can and cannot use it.
+- I check with my leader if I’m unsure about how to manage information I have access to, or when I can and cannot use it.